Clay pebbles, more than just ornamental

 • Dip your dry clay pebbles in the solution directly, no need to dilute it.
 Let them soak for half an hour at least.

 Once ready, spread them as mulch or add them to your pots and growing beds.
-Note that since the fertilizer mix smells somewhat, best bury it into the potting soil for indoor container plants.
+In cases where the fertilizer mix smells somewhat, bury the leca balls into the potting soil for houseplants.

 Smart tip about clay pebbles